slact/nchan/README.md

 - **nchan_stub_status**
   arguments: 0
   context: location
   > Similar to Nginx's stub_status directive, requests to an `nchan_stub_status` location get a response with some vital Nchan statistics.
+This data does not account for information from other Nchan instances, and monitors only local connections, published messages, etc.

 - **nchan_max_channel_id_length** `<number>`
   arguments: 1